icc23-asia/lotus/README.md

 ```
 in a 1 minute cron job

+Todo: Find a way to sync consistently without cronjob, but tbh cronjob works fine

 ### Metadata
 Tags are read from the metadata field of a rule.
 For example, here's a simple rule to detect a path traversal:
 ```